RickyTickyTavy69/RickyTickyTavy69/README.md

 ## Hey there!
 My Name is Artem, I am a Full Stack Web Developer.
 ## I live in Düsseldorf, Germany.
 ## My main Programming Language is JavaScript
-## I am actually looking for a job, so feel free to contact me

 ### Languages and Tools